Sony camcorders: Sony HDR-CX500V

 Sony released the HDR-CX500V in 2009.
 The CX500V added GPS tagging capability, a new 1/2.8-inch sensor, and enhanced optical image stabilization.

 Sony HVR-Z1

 The Sony HVR-Z1 is a professional, broadcast quality, HDV camcorder.
 It is popular for producers of documentaries and other television programs because of its small size and relatively low cost.
 It records in 1080i.

-It uses the DV recording format however it can record in DV, DVCAM and HDV versions of the format.
+It uses the DV recording format, and can record in the DV, DVCAM and HDV variants.
 It can also record in PAL (25 frames) and NTSC (30 frames).

 Sony HVR-Z5

 The Sony HVR-Z5 was introduced in October 2008.
 It uses Sony's new G-Lens, alongside the 3 ClearVid CMOS Sensor system, which works well in low light.
 The HVR-Z5E can switch between HDV 1080i, DVCAM and standard DV recording.

 Sony HVR-Z7/HVR-S270

-The Sony HVR-Z7 and HVR-S270 video cameras, introduced in early 2008, were the first 3 CMOS sensor HDV camcorder that records on tape and/or CF card.
+The Sony HVR-Z7 and HVR-S270 video cameras, introduced in early 2008, were the first 3CMOS sensor HDV camcorders that can record on tape and/or CF card.
 In previous prosumer models, Sony released model pairs that shared the same optics and sensors, such as the VX2000/PD150, VX2100/PD170, Z1/FX1, and V1/FX7; where the VX/FX was the consumer version and the PD/Z was the professional/prosumer version.
 The consumer models lacked professional features such as XLR inputs and some manual controls.
 The HVR-Z7 breaks this pattern as it has all professional features of previous prosumer models, and has no consumer equivalent, although it has a larger shoulder-mounted sister camera, the HVR-S270.

 Both video cameras feature interchangeable lenses.
 They attain low light sensitivity similar to the SD low light leader, the Sony DSR-PD170, and offer interlaced and progressive recording in HDV, DVCAM, and DV formats.
 Compact Flash recording is achieved by a supplied CF card recorder that is removable and connects via a proprietary firewire connection or 6 pin firewire.